Postdoctoral Positions in Neuronal Circuit Reconstruction

 · The ability to work independently, set priorities, multitask, seek technical input from diverse sources, and maintain good familiarity with related scientific literature.

 The position is for an initial 1-year term with the possibility of several 1-year reappointments assuming satisfactory performance and availability of funding.
 Applicants should send a CV including a list of publications and a statement of research interests to Daniel Wagenaar (firstname.lastname@example.org) and arrange for three reference letters to be sent to the same address.
-Applications received by November 15, 2018, will receive full consideration, but a review of applications will continue until the position is filled.
+A review of applications will continue until the position is filled.
 More information about our lab is at http://wagenaarlab.caltech.edu.

 Caltech is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, or national origin, disability status, protected veteran status, or any other characteristic protected by law.